 Time: 1 – 2 hours

-Now onto one of the biggest museums in Bath, ok well I didn’t visit every museum but I certainly felt this was pretty big.
-There is so much to see, read and explore (oh and take photos of haha).
+This is a must-see thing to see and do on your Bath trip.
+One of the biggest museums in Bath, ok well I didn’t visit every museum but I certainly felt this was pretty big.
+There is so much to see, read and explore in the Roman Baths Museum (oh and take photos of haha).

-Tips for planning your visit to the Roman Baths – I visited the museum late on a Friday and it was very busy inside (it was the end of Easter holidays), I can imagine weekends being pretty busy so if you’re in Bath on a Saturday or Sunday I would aim to do this earlier in the morning to avoid the crowds.
+Tips for planning your visit to the Roman Baths – I visited the museum late on a Friday and it was very busy inside (the end of Easter the holidays).
+I can imagine weekends being pretty busy so if you’re visiting Bath for only 24 hours, especially on a Saturday or Sunday.
+I would aim to do add this to your Bath itinerary for earlier in the morning to avoid the crowds.

 The opening times vary throughout the year, most of the time last entry is 5 pm, however, this is extended from mid-June to August to 9 pm.
-Check the opening times here.
+Check the Roman Baths opening times here.

 *Prices vary due to the time of year, see full price list here.